Should you sue for medical malpractice after a birth injury?

 How to file a lawsuit against the doctor or hospital for negligence

 If you believe that the doctor or hospital was negligent, then a lawsuit may be an option for you.
-Medical malpractice suits are usually filed in civil court.
+Medical malpractice suits are usually filed in civil court with the help of birth injury attorneys to navigate the legal complexities.

 To file a medical malpractice suit, you must show that: